venture23-zkp/gangwar-aleo/README.md

 ) -> War
 ```

-> This game loop is called for maximum number of allowed rounds or until one of the whole team is dead.
 > The newly created `War` record swaps the `main_team` and `target_team` ensuring they attack and defend turn by turn.

-> Once a war record is consumed it cannot be reused which is handled by the chain itself.
+> This transition is called until conditions to end the game is fulfilled.

 <details>
 <summary> Inputs </summary>